 Non-human workers need access rights too!

 Employees follow the joiner-mover-leaver-cycle.
-This means that they are granted access rights for applications and data based upon their job, role or certain attributes, taking compliance and security into account.
-If an employee leaves the organization, then the access to the organization’s infrastructure and resources is revoked.
+Meaning they are granted access rights for applications and data based on their job, role, or certain attributes, taking compliance and security into account.
+For example, say an employee leaves the organization, leading to their access to the organization’s infrastructure and resources being revoked.
 But what happens to services and devices within the organization’s network when they are no longer required for its specific task?

-“Devices that are decommissioned might still hold data that makes it easy for hackers to get access to the organizations infrastructure.
-Copiers and printers for example can store a lot of data and can easily turn into a nightmare if they are not properly erased before they are disposed of.
-Or imagine a smart board in a university that has been provided with the same access rights as an employee.
-With some IT-knowledge you could use that device to get access to the university’s network.
-That is why you need to have specific identities for non-human workers in order to regulate who can access and exchange data with them.
-Next to that, you need a lifecycle approach to non-human workers so they can be properly managed and disposed of and cancelling all access rights they had in the organization.” says Ronnie Vink, CTO at SonicBee.
+“Devices that are decommissioned might still hold data.
+That’s making it easy for hackers to access the organizations’ infrastructure.
+Copiers and printers, for example, can store a lot of data and can easily become a nightmare if they are not properly erased before disposal.
+Just imagine a smart board in a university that has been provided with the same access rights as an employee: anyone that has some basic IT knowledge could use that device to get access to the university’s network.
+That is why you need to have specific identities for non-human workers to regulate who can access and exchange data with them.
+In addition, you need a lifecycle approach to non-human workers so they can be properly managed and disposed of and cancelling all access rights they had in the organization.” says Ronnie Vink, CTO at SonicBee.

 “We are creating the governance for non-human workers via our Intelligent Access Platform.
-As with real humans, new non-humans only can get access to the designated parts of the companies infrastructure if they meet the company’s requirements and policies.
-For existing non-human workers in the network, access rights can be easily changed via our Intelligent Access Platform.
+As with real humans, new non-humans can only get access to the designated parts of the company’s infrastructure if they meet the company’s requirements and policies.
+Access rights can be easily changed via our Intelligent Access Platform for existing non-human workers in the network.
 Should a non-human be decommissioned, all access rights it had are immediately revoked as well.
-In this way monitoring, deploying and decommissioning non-human workers gets easier and more secure.” according to Ronnie Vink.
+In this way, monitoring, deploying, and decommissioning non-human workers gets easier and more secure.” according to Ronnie Vink.